jannmacutay/jannmacutay/README.md

 I always look forward on new opportunities to improve myself and for career fulfillment.

 Projects:
+1. EXDISHA
+2. DILG-R2 Inventory System
-1. NSAP Interactive ATLAS Web Application
+3. NSAP Interactive ATLAS Web Application